 In March 2016, the Company engaged an investment banking firm to assist with a proposed sale of the Company's securities.
+Though a positive outcome cannot be assured, as of this filing the Company is in late-stage negotiations to effect a public offering as described herein.
 The Company is optimistic that it will be successful in obtaining financing; however there can be no assurance that it will be able to do so or, if it is able to, that is can do so under commercially reasonable terms.
-In the event the Company is unsuccessful in this proposed sale, the Company will plan to rely upon proceeds from the sale of up to an additional \$6.5 million in securities to PJSC Pharmsynthez ("Pharmsynthez") as provided for in the November 2015 Asset Purchase Agreement with Pharmsynthez and AS Kevelt ("Kevelt").
+In the event the Company is unsuccessful in this proposed sale, the Company will plan to rely upon proceeds from the sale of up to an additional \$6.0 million in securities to PJSC Pharmsynthez ("Pharmsynthez") as provided for in the November 2015 Asset Purchase Agreement with Pharmsynthez and AS Kevelt ("Kevelt").